 - 1. WEB OPAC The LECOM Online Public Access Catalog contains all library holdings from the Erie, Bradenton, Elmira, and Seton Hill campuses.
 Its search engine allows patrons to browse the collection or perform advanced searches using title, author, subject, and/or keywords. - 2.
 Electronic Books are utilized in the College of Osteopathic Medicine (COM) Erie, Seton Hill, and Elmira locations, the School of Pharmacy (SOP), the School of Podiatric Medicine, and the School of Dental Medicine (SDM).
-The COM uses VitalSource, an e-book aggregator that provides electronic access to required textbooks for the Medical students.
-The software interface used to deliver the content is dense and multi-layered allowing the students to highlight and share information between users, print excerpts and employ a search function, making locating specific information fast and easy.
-VitalSource allows content on 5 separate devices such as a desktop, laptop, tablet, and smartphone.
-Content may be accessed anywhere using the web interface or it may be downloaded and stored on personal devices for use anytime, anywhere. - 3.
+The COM uses VitalSource, an e-book aggregator that provides electronic access to the textbooks required for Medical students.
+The software interface used to deliver the content is dense and multi-layered allowing the students to highlight and share information between users, print excerpts and employ a search function, locating specific information fast and easily.
+VitalSource allows content on 5 separate devices such as a desktop, laptop, tablet, and stored on personal devices for use anytime, anywhere. - 3.
 Journal Holdings There are two links for journals on the LECOM LRC webpage.